Grimmel/SpatialVirtualSpecies/README.md

-# CASSOM
+# SpatialVirtualSpecies

-CASSOM is a tool for simulating virtual species occurrence maps for use in species distribution modelling experiments.
+SpatialVirtualSpecies is a tool for simulating virtual species occurrence maps for use in species distribution modelling experiments.

 ## Dependencies
 This tool requires the installation of Random, Distributions and StatsBase packages for Julia